Student Support Staff

 Miki Waller, Early Intervention Teacher

 My name is Miki Waller and I enjoy seeing students grow and blossom!
 I received my Bachelor’s Degree from Valdosta State University and earned my Master’s Degree in Reading from Walden University.
-I am a blessed mom to two teenagers and one very active Mini-Goldendoodle.
-As a family, we enjoy hiking, kayaking, and camping!
+I am married to Dan and we are blessed with two children and two furry babies.
+In my spare time, I enjoy reading, hiking, and kayaking!
 I look forward to another great year on the Mountain!

 Lona Valentino, Support Staff

-Hi!
+Hello!
 My name is Lona Valentino.
-I’m super excited to begin my second year at Coal Mountain Elementary.
-This is my 15th year teaching.
-Before that, I taught in Gwinnett County Public Schools as a classroom and special education teacher.
+I’m thrilled to say this is my 3rd year teaching at Coal Mountain Elementary and my 16th year teaching.
+I began my teaching career in Gwinnett County Public Schools as a classroom and special education teacher.
 I have a bachelor’s in Special Education and a Master’s in Elementary Education along with a Reading Specialist degree.
-Additionally, I have an Educational Specialist in Teaching and Learning as well as Instructional Technology.
-In addition to teaching, I love to swim, play volleyball, and relax by the pool with a good book.
-I grew up in Pittsburgh, Pennsylvania and enjoy going back to the Steel City to visit my family and watch my favorite team.
-Go Steelers!
+Additionally, I have an Educational Specialist in Teaching and Learning and Instructional Technology.
+I grew up in Pittsburgh, Pennsylvania, which explains why I’m a proud member of Steeler Nation!
+My favorite pastimes are traveling, swimming, and reading a great book.

-730213 email@example.com Nancee Worley, Early Intervention Teacher My name is Nancee Worley and I am a native in the Coal Mountain community.
+730213 firstname.lastname@example.org Nancee Worley, Early Intervention Teacher My name is Nancee Worley and I am a native in the Coal Mountain community.
 My husband and I both attended Forsyth County Schools and graduated from Forsyth County High School.
-We have two sons, Glenn and Andrew, who currently attend Forsyth County Schools as well.
+We have two sons, Glenn who graduated from North Forsyth High School and Andrew who is currently attending North Forsyth Middle School.
 Working in the Early Intervention Program is very rewarding.
 I love working with small groups of children who need extra assistance with their math and reading skills.
-After all, those are the foundations of everything we teach in schools.
-730153 firstname.lastname@example.org
+After all, those are the foundations of everything we teach in school.
+730153 email@example.com